tyzbit/acars-processor/README.md

   ACARS/VDLM2 receiver.

-- Ollama: Uses Ollama and it will return a processed response based on your instructions. you can also ask a question about the message, which can be used to annotate and filter in one step.
+- Ollama: Uses Ollama and it will return a processed response based on your instructions.
+You can ask it to make a numerical evaluation, such as "How much danger does this message indicate?".
+You can also ask a question about the message.
+Both the question and the numerical evaluation can annotate and filter in one step (if filtered, it won't produce any fields from the annotator).
 This is likely not as effective as just using the Ollama filter itself.

 ## Available receivers